LexPirolo/Docus-Alex/SFTP DOCU.md

 We have 2 ways to establish an SFTP connection with Fury applications:

-* 1)External SFTP: The SFTP service is provided by a provider.
+1) External SFTP: The SFTP service is provided by a provider.
-* 2)Internal SFTP: The SFTP service is provided by MELI.
+2) Internal SFTP: The SFTP service is provided by MELI.

 ----------------------------------------------
-## 1) Connection to an external SFTP
+## Step 1): Connection to an external SFTP

 The provider must share with us the URL of the SFTP service and the connection will be made by means of keys, one public and one private.
 We must share the public one with the provider and the private one will be hosted by the Secrets service in order to establish the connection.
 The steps required to perform this operation are as follows: